exercism/reasonml/README.md

 ## Exercise Tests

 All Exercism exercises contain a test suite, which help to guide the user's implementation.
-You can read more about how we think about test suites in [the Exercism documentation](https://github.com/exercism/docs/blob/master/language-tracks/exercises/anatomy/test-suites.md).

 Tests should be written using [bs-jest](https://github.com/glennsl/bs-jest).